FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/network_acl_rule.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) The region in which to create the network ACL rule resource.
+If omitted, the provider-level region will be used.
+Changing this creates a new network ACL rule resource.

 * `name` - (Optional, String) Specifies a unique name for the network ACL rule.

 * `description` - (Optional, String) Specifies the description for the network ACL rule.